AndrewWPhillips/eggql/TUTORIAL.md

 ### Unions

 Unions in GraphQL are like **interfaces**, but without any common fields.
 In fact, you can implement the functionality of a union by using an empty interface, except that GraphQL does not allow empty interfaces.
-A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of a common field.
+A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of anything in common.

 In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct).
 But for a union the embedded `struct` can't have exported fields.